intel/ai-reference-models/docs/image_segmentation/tensorflow/BraTS.md

     $ pip install nibabel tables nilearn SimpleITK nipype
    ```

-   To check that the TensorFlow installation has MKL-DNN enabled:
+   To check that the TensorFlow installation has the Intel® Math Kernel Library for Deep Neural Networks (Intel® MKL-DNN) enabled:
    ```
    $ python -c "import tensorflow; print(tensorflow.pywrap_tensorflow.IsMklEnabled())"
    ```

-   This should return `True`, confirming that TensorFlow was built with MKL-DNN.
+   This should return `True`, confirming that TensorFlow was built with Intel MKL-DNN.

 5. **Get [ANTs Version 2.1.0](https://github.com/ANTsX/ANTs/releases/tag/v2.1.0) (1.5GB required)**: For Linux, download the Debian_jessie_x64 archive, extract it, and add its binaries to the PATH environment variable.
    ```